Claude Platform Docs

 Starting the session

-Creating a session provisions the environment's container but does not start any work.
+Creating a session provisions the environment's sandbox but does not start any work.
 To delegate a task, send events to the session using a user event.
 The session acts as a state machine that tracks progress while events drive the actual execution.

 ant beta:sessions:events send \